What Are Deathbed Gifts And When Are They Legal?

 2. Ellen survived 6 months after her first heart attack in May 2012 and did not “have good reason to anticipate death from an identified cause.”

-3. Any “contemplated” death in May did not occur: she recovered, so any gift would have lapsed.
+3. Any “contemplated” death in May did not occur: she recovered so that any gift would have lapsed.

-In his summing up the judge slammed Stephen for his “shameless sense of entitlement”.
+In summing up, the judge slammed Stephen for his “shameless sense of entitlement”.
 Read More.

 Conclusion

-As this case demonstrates, the courts will continue to demand strong evidence to establish that a deathbed gift has occurred.
-Unless the 3 elements required are present (even in the form of a voice recording or video) it could be difficult to resist a challenge.
+As this case demonstrates, the courts will demand strong evidence to establish that a deathbed gift has occurred.
+Unless the three elements required are present (even in a voice recording or video), it could be difficult to resist a challenge.

-However, it’s fair to say that the safest way to make sure your wishes are carried out is to make sure you have a will and that it’s kept up-to-date.
-If you need any advice about a deathbed gift or would like to discuss making a will, please contact us, we’re here to help.
+However, it’s fair to say that the safest way to ensure your wishes are carried out is to ensure you have a will and that it’s kept up-to-date.
+Please contact us if you need any advice about a deathbed gift or want to discuss making a Will.
+We’re here to help.

 Please note that all views, comments or opinions expressed are for information only and do not constitute and should not be interpreted as being comprehensive or as giving legal advice.
 No one should seek to rely or act upon, or refrain from acting upon, the views, comments or opinions expressed herein without first obtaining specialist, professional or independent advice.
 While every effort has been made to ensure accuracy, Curtis Parkinson cannot be held liable for any errors, omissions or inaccuracies.